 The exceptions are the Institute of Medicine (IOM) of the US National Academy of Sciences and the US Preventative Services Taskforce.
 IOM issued guidance on routine screening of IPV recommending it for all women and adolescent girls (Institute of Medicine, 2011).
-They based this recommendation on both peer-review studies and existing policies and professional guidelines from organisations such as the American Medical Association (AMA) and the
+They based this recommendation on both peer-review studies and existing policies and professional guidelines from organisations such as the American Medical Association (AMA) and the American College of Obstetricians and Gynecologists (ACOG).
+The US Preventative Services Taskforce also calls for routine screening by clinicians of all women of reproductive age in Intimate Partner Violence, Elder Abuse, and Abuse of Vulnerable Adults: Screening (based on Feltner et al, 2018).

-4 For more information on recommendations of routine screening, see Institute of Medicine (2002); American Medical Association (1992); and American College of Obstetrics and Gynecologists Committee on Health Care for Underserved Women (2006).
+5 For more information on recommendations of routine screening, see Institute of Medicine (2002); American Medical Association (1992); and American College of Obstetrics and Gynecologists Committee on Health Care for Underserved Women (2006).